AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_arm_peer.html.markdown

 The aviatrix_arm_peer resource allows the creation and management of Aviatrix ARM peerings.

-!> **WARNING:** The aviatrix_arm_peer resource is deprecated.
-It is kept for backward compatibility and will be removed in the future.
-Please use aviatrix_azure_peer instead.
-Need to remove it from state file and import as aviatrix_azure_peer if it is already in state.
+!> **WARNING:** The `aviatrix_arm_peer` resource is deprecated as of **Release 2.12**.
+It is currently kept for backwards-compatibility and will be removed in the future.
+Please use the Azure peer resource instead.
+If this is already in the state, please remove it from the state file and import as `aviatrix_azure_peer`.

 ## Example Usage